armbian/documentation/docs/Developer-Guide_Welcome.md

-# Welcome to `armbian/build`, the Armbian build system
+# Welcome to the Armbian build framework documentation!

-Welcome to the Armbian build system (`armbian/build`).
-The build system has significantly changed since release 23.02, when the `armbian-next` effort was merged into our `main` branch.
-Please expect some rough edges and report them to us.

-## Errors, errors everywhere

-Previously, when faced with an error, the build system would simply ignore them, hardly log them anywhere, and continue.
-This led to builds completing successfully, but with (sometimes very sneakily) broken packages and images.
-Get used to seeing errors stopping builds now.
-Inspect the whole log, specially the errors, the last few lines, and the stack trace.
-We try, as much as possible given Bash limitations, to show the source of the error, with a "stack trace" of sorts.
-The topmost elements of the stack trace are usually the most relevant.
-Each line is prefixed with the file and line number where the error occurred.
-Open the file and go to the line number to see the source of the error.
-Most times, this simple inspection is enough to understand the error.
+Overview:

 ### (ANSI) Logging

-Logging is a bit more structured now.
 Logs are output to `output/logs`, in a few different formats.
 We output ANSI color both to the screen and to the logs.
-_Please_ add `SHARE_LOG=yes` to share your logs with us when reporting issues, that allows us to check the logs on a web browser and keep to correct formatting.
+_Please_ add `SHARE_LOG=yes` to share your logs with our pastebin service when reporting issues, that allows us to check the logs on a web browser and keep to correct formatting.

 ## Command line syntax has changed